 All rooms have a bed (as well as bed linens, blanket and pillow), a cupboard, a desk, a swivel chair, a bookcase, a rolling cabinet, a towel rail, a wash basin, a wall mirror, a TV connection, a telephone connection, and internet connection.
 In a double room there are two beds, two chairs, two desks, two swivel chairs, two cupboards, two bookcases, two rolling cabinets, two visitors’ chairs and two internet connections.

 Application for a room in a dormitory

-Exchange students coming to Mannheim can book a room in a dormitory.
+Exchange students from overseas coming to Mannheim can book a room in a dormitory.
 After your admission, you will receive a link to our portal myUniMA where you can book a room as long as there are vacancies.
 Please read through all provided information carefully before you book a room.
 After registration and booking, please print the confirmation, sign it and send it back to the International Office.
 At the same time, please transfer the deposit and the first month's rent.
 Please note that your booking with myUniMA is binding!
 A cancellation is only possible in exceptional cases and upon permission by the International Office.

 Housing on the private market

 Here you will find websites with private offers so you can get an overview of accommodation on the private market (unfortunately, some of them are only available in German):

 www.quoka.de (under the category "Vermietungen")